 Mexican chorizo is a raw sausage that must be cooked prior to consuming.
 While it has some of the same ingredients as Spanish chorizo, it has a decidedly Mexican flavor, and the red color comes from achiote (a Mexican ingredient).
 Spanish chorizo is a smoked sausage similar to salami.
 The red color comes from smoked paprika.
 The two are not interchangeable.

 The best way (IMHO) to heat tortillas is on a comal, a Mexican griddle.
-A regular griddle or cast iron skillet is a good substitute.
+A regular griddle or iron skillet is a good substitute.
 Keep them warm in a tortilla warmer.
 Another option is to use the tortilla warmer with a damp paper towel, and heat them in the microwave.
 This method will soften the tortillas, which may or may not be desirable.
+Lastly, you can wrap them in foil, and warm them in the oven.

 I’m always looking for new taco recipes, and I’d love to hear about your favorites. #TacoTuesday comes at least once a week!